photolith/photolith/doc/ingest.rst

 You can either:

 * Drag individuals that aren't part of this image to the hatched area outside, they will not be saved
+* Use the right mouse button to drag the image, even when over indivduals (this is useful when there is one individual covering the entire image)
 * Select a single individual using the drop-down to the right of the *Label* text-box.
 All other individuals will be removed

 Adding metadata to individuals